Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 *Well done!
 You have learned how LLMs are at the core of many language-based tasks, such as text translation, generation, and sentiment analysis.*

 ### LLMs in the AI landscape
+In the video, you visualized where LLMs fit in the broader AI landscape, including Machine Learning and Deep Learning.

+Now, you'll demonstrate your understanding of the AI landscape by arranging the items from the broadest at the top to the most specific at the bottom.